Miss Moneypenny

 Miss Moneypenny, later assigned the first names of Eve or Jane, is a fictional character in the James Bond novels and films.
 She is secretary to M, who is Bond's superior officer and head of the British Secret Intelligence Service (MI6).

-Although she has a small part in most of the films, it is always highlighted by the underscored romantic tension between her and Bond (something that is virtually non-existent in Ian Fleming's novels, although it is somewhat more apparent in the Bond novels by John Gardner and Raymond Benson).
+Although she has a small part in most of the films, it is always highlighted by the underscored romantic tension between her and James Bond (something that is virtually non-existent in Ian Fleming's novels, although it is somewhat more apparent in the Bond novels by John Gardner and Raymond Benson).
 On that note, she is not always considered to be a Bond girl, having never had anything more than a professional relationship with Bond.

-Although not given a first name by Fleming, the character was given the name Jane in the spin-off book series, The Moneypenny Diaries; in the films, she received the first name of Eve in Skyfall (2012), which is set in the new continuity opened by 2006's Casino Royale, where the character spent time as a field officer before becoming secretary to M. According to the film You Only Live Twice (1967), she holds the rank of second officer in the Women's Royal Naval Service.
+Although not given a first name by Fleming, the character was given the name Jane in the spin-off book series, The Moneypenny Diaries; in the films, she received the first name of Eve in Skyfall (2012), which is set in the new continuity opened by 2006's Casino Royale, where the character spent time as a field officer before becoming secretary to M (Ralph Fiennes).
+According to the film You Only Live Twice (1967), Moneypenny (Lois Maxwell) holds the rank of second officer in the Women's Royal Naval Service.

 Background

 In Ian Fleming's first draft of Casino Royale (1953), Moneypenny's name was originally "Miss 'Petty' Pettaval", which was taken from Kathleen Pettigrew, the personal assistant to MI6 director Stewart Menzies.
 Fleming changed it to be less obvious.
 Other candidates for Moneypenny's inspiration include Vera Atkins of Special Operations Executive; Paddy Ridsdale, a Naval Intelligence secretary; Joan Bright Astley, whom Fleming dated during World War II, and who was noted for giving a warm and friendly reception to senior officers who visited her office to view confidential papers; and Joan Howe, Fleming's red-haired secretary at The Times who had typed the manuscript of Casino Royale.
-The BBC has used the term "Fleming's Miss Moneypenny" when referring to Jean Frampton, who typed out the manuscripts for Fleming's later works and made plot suggestions to him, even though the two never met.
+The BBC has referred to Jean Frampton—who typed Ian Fleming’s later manuscripts and suggested plot ideas—as “Fleming’s Miss Moneypenny,” despite the fact that they never met.